VirtXpro/virtxpro/README.md

 <img src="https://github.com/DARJYO/virtXpro/blob/main/img/vxp.png" height="25%" width="25%">
-a Virtual work Experience Program that is free for students.
+a Virtual work Experience Program that is free for young adults.

 #### What is a Virtual Experience Program?